National Museum

 • Decorations and medals of other European countries.

 Housing a very broad collection of natural science and historical artefacts, its exhibitions can be compared to other museums in Europe.
-However, its charm and uniqueness, in our opinion, is found in the fantastic and surprising interior of the building, making this visit definitely worthwhile.
+However, its charm and uniqueness, in our opinion, are found in the fantastic and surprising interior of the building, making this visit definitely worthwhile.
 If you are travelling with children, we recommend visiting the zoology department.

 Price

-Adults: 250 (US$ 10.50)
+Adults: 300 (US$ 12.60)

-Children under 6 years old: free entry
+Children under 16: free entry

 Prague Card: free entry.